Joel Dean Pugh

 regarding Joel’s history of mental illness.
 Likewise, the full text of Joanne’s

-letter was never revealed.
-In fact it was not until the publication of Vincent
+letter was never revealed to anyone outside the police.
+In fact, it was not until the publication of Vincent

 their son was being talked about as another possible victim of the Manson